How To Setup Chrooted SFTP In Linux - OSTechNix

 $ sftp [email protected] [email protected]'s password: Connected to 192.168.43.2. sftp>

 See?
-The user “senthil” can able to connect via sftp, but not ssh.
+The user "senthil" can able to connect via sftp, but not via ssh.

-To know the current working directory, use ‘pwd’ command:
+To know the current working directory, use

 sftp> pwd Remote working directory: /ostechnix sftp>

-Basic commands to get started with SFTP.
+Basic SFTP commands

-We can connect using an alternate port using -p flag.
+We can connect using an alternate port using

 $ sftp -P <port_number> [email protected]_host